JAForbes/sum-type/contributing.md

 Open a PR and reference the issue in the PR.
 No need to reference the issue in commits.

+Whenever you run `npm test` you'll get a print out of test results, code coverage and linting errors.

+We want to maintain 100% code coverage, all tests passing and 0 linting errors.

 Quick Start
 ===========